oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-build-pplne/ggsa-mt-build-pplne.md

 # Build Your Stream Analytics Pipeline

-## Introduction

-A pipeline includes a sequence of data processing stages such as, Query, Pattern, Rule, Query Group, Custom, and Scoring.
-You can apply business logic to an input data stream, within a pipeline.

-*Estimated Time*: 15 minutes

-### About this Lab

-This lab provides steps to create a basic pipeline, add a query stage and a filter to it, and publish the pipeline; all this in less than 15 minutes!
+This lab walks you through steps to create supporting artifacts for your Stream Analytics pipeline to monitor the public transportation in the Atlanta area.

+ This is the first lab in the Monitoring Public Transportation Using Stream Analytics workshop.
+Follow the labs sequentially.

+*Estimated Time*: 20 minutes

 ### Objectives
 In this Lab you will:
-- Create a CSV file which contains sample data to be processed
-- Create a File stream
 - Create a Pipeline
-- Add a Query Stage to the source stream
+- Create a Stage
-- Add a Filter to the Query stage
+- Create a Query Stage
-- Publish the Pipeline

 ### Prerequisites
 This Lab assumes you have: